A spacewalk has been canceled after a leak was discovered on a Soyuz capsule

 "The best plan of action tonight was to focus all of our attention to sorting what's going on exactly with the Soyuz spacecraft and then we'll regroup tomorrow," said NASA Chief Flight Director Emily Nelson.

-Russian mission controllers asked the cosmonauts on board the space station to photograph at the best resolution possible what appeared to be a coolant leak, and instructed the crew to not open certain window shutters on the station.
+Russian mission controllers asked the cosmonauts on board the ISS to photograph the coolant leak at the best resolution possible, and instructed the crew not to open certain window shutters on the station.
 Cosmonaut Anna Kikina used a robotic arm attached to the station to get a closer look at the spacecraft.

 Four others are currently on the station: NASA's Nicole Mann and Josh Cassada, Japan's Koichi Wakata, and Kikina.
 Those four arrived on SpaceX's Dragon capsule on Oct.
 5. That capsule is only capable of transporting up to four crew members back home.